tide-foundation/tidecloak-js/packages/tidecloak-react/README.md

 ## 3. Initialize the Provider

-Wrap your app’s root with `<TideCloakProvider>` to enable authentication context throughout the component tree.
+Wrap your app’s root with `<TideCloakContextProvider>` to enable authentication context throughout the component tree.

 If you're using React Router, your setup might look like this: